 Yellow security telephones mounted around campus are direct lines to the campus police.
 These phones are identified by the blue light over the bright yellow telephone box.
 There is a security phone mounted on the wall of The Annenberg Center at the west end of The Annenberg Plaza.
-There is a security phone mounted on the wall east of The School parking lot and at the intersection of 36th and Walnut streets.
+There is a security phone at the intersection of 36th and Walnut streets.
 Security phones are also located in public subway stations in the University area.
 The Annenberg School also has campus-only phones installed on each floor of the building.
 These are beige wall-mounted phones that can be found in the building hallways.